petervanderwalt/grblhal_docs/docs/04-Reference/complete-settings-reference.md

 ##### Tips & Tricks
 - Always enable soft limits once your machine is properly configured.
 It's free insurance against typos in G-code or jogging mistakes.
+- Avoid jogging mistakes by also setting `$40=1` - this will limit jogging commands to remain within the working area
 - If you get a "soft limit" error, it means your G-code is trying to move outside the machine's work area defined by `$130-$135`.
 It usually means you either forgot to home, Homing isn't working correctly, or your job/jog move really does exceed the machine's working envelope

 ---